 You can go a long way in creating a quality living environment in multifamily units through careful attention to floor assemblies.
 Improved quality can also reflect positively on your reputation as a builder.

-In my last blog post I talked about noise reduction strategies.
-In this second post, I’ll talk about how to reduce floor vibration, one of the more frequent occupant complaints in multifamily construction.
+In this post, I’ll talk about how to reduce floor vibration, one of the more frequent occupant complaints in multifamily construction.

 There are several improvements you can make at the design stage to create a floor that will be perceived as higher quality because of its ability to absorb and not amplify vibration.